-The close wasn’t totally abandoned though.
-Some residents didn’t want to leave and carried on running businesses in this strange half-buried world.
-You could go underground to buy your tobacco, get a wig made or your saw sharpened.
-Saw-makers the Chesney family were the close’s last residents, hanging on until 1902 when they were forced out as the Exchange building – now the City Chambers – was extended and the last of the close was sealed up.
-In 2003 it was opened to visitors after archaeologists and historians analysed all the evidence they could find to uncover what life was like for its 17th century residents.
+Saw-makers the Chesney family were the close’s last residents.
+They hung on in there until 1902 when they were finally forced out as the Exchange building – now the City Chambers – was extended and the last of the close was sealed up.
+In 2003 Mary King’s Close was opened to visitors after archaeologists and historians analysed all the evidence they could find to uncover what life had been like for its 17th-century residents.

-The Real Mary King’s Close is normally open from 10am–9pm (until 5pm on Sundays to Thursdays between November and April) with tours every 15 minutes.
-Entry costs £15.50 for adults, £13.50 for students/seniors and £9.50 for children 5–15.
-It’s a good idea to book in advance online as it gets busy at peak times.
+The Real Mary King’s Close is just off Edinburgh’s Royal Mile, opposite St Giles’ Cathedral and a short walk uphill from Waverley station.
+It’s normally open 10am–9pm (until 5pm on Sundays to Thursdays from November and April) with tours every 15 minutes.
+Entry costs £15.50 for adults, £13.50 for students/seniors and £9.50 for children aged 5–15.
+Children under 5 are not permitted.
+It gets busy at peak times so it’s a good idea to book tickets in advance online.

-Please note: photography isn’t allowed on the tour so all images courtesy of The Real Mary King’s Close.
+Please note: photography isn’t allowed inside so all images courtesy of The Real Mary King’s Close.